 Exploring Pokhara – The City of Lakes

 The beautiful Pokhara, popularly known as the city of lakes and caves and mountains, attracts explorers, nature lovers and adrenaline junkies with its spectacular natural beauty, an array of fishing opportunities, mountain biking, exciting treks such as Ghorepani Poon Hill, Annapurna Base Camp and Mardi Himal, visiting the peace pagoda, paragliding and Sarangkot hiking.
 It is one of those destinations that you certainly wish to visit for the second time in your life.
-Boating and strolling down the lakeside in Pokhara is definitely two of the top things to do in Pokhara.
+Boating and strolling down the lakeside in Pokhara are definitely two of the top things to do in Pokhara.

-When it comes to adrenaline-rushes and extreme sports, Nepal does not disappoint!
-Not far from Kathmandu is the adventure sports complex The Last Resort – where you would find the world’s ninth highest bungee jump.
+When it comes to adrenaline-rushes and extreme sports, Nepal does not disappoint.
+Not far from Kathmandu is the adventure sports complex The Last Resort – where you would find the world’s ninth-highest bungee jump.
 It is a 160 meters high jump into a tropical gorge above a raging river.
 Would you be brave enough?

 Kathmandu Valley Sightseeing Tour

 The best way to explore the ancient Kathmandu valley is to have an experienced tour guide and conduct a real Kathmandu sightseeing tour.
-Almost each and every turn in the valley introduces you to intricate carvings, delightful pagodas and humongous stone images.
+Almost each and every turn in the valley introduces you to intricate carvings, delightful pagodas, and humongous stone images.
 The area is teeming with temples and shrines and seems to be a living history museum.
 As a result, it becomes impossible to understand what to explore and what to leave out, given your interests and time constraints.
 A tour guide helps you choose the right destinations and also provides non-stop entertainment in the form of history and local folklore.
 Some of the must-see attractions in Kathmandu Valley include Kathmandu Durbar Square, Pashupatinath Temple, Swayambhunath Stupa, Boudhanath Stupa, and the Temple of Kumari.

 White Water Rating